The platforms, apps and tools I pay for (and the ones I don’t)

 NOTION

-Notion is a productivity platform that offers organisational tools including task management, project tracking, to-do lists, bookmarking, and more.
-I use it every single day and I am totally in love with it.
+Notion is a productivity platform that offers organisational tools, such as task management, project tracking, to-do lists, bookmarking, and more.
+I use it every single day, and I am totally in love with it.

-I use it in 100 different ways for 100 different things including travel and goal planning, storing ideas and online resources, journalling, task management and note-taking.
-I also store info about my health, car, dog and house… literally, everything!
+I use it in 100 different ways for 100 different things, including travel and goal planning, storing ideas and online resources, journalling, task management and note-taking.
+I also store info about my health, car, dog, house, and literally everything else!

 CHATGPT